kazeric/Lingua-Frontend/README.md

 # 🌍 Lingo_Connect – Language Translation for Low-Resource Communities

 **Lingo_Connect** is a modern, interactive web app designed to bridge language gaps between field officers and farmers in rural settings.
-Built with React and Tailwind CSS, it leverages Machine Translation, ASR (Automatic Speech Recognition), and TTS (Text-to-Speech) to enable real-time multilingual communication — starting with English ↔ Giriama.
+Built with Nextjs, React and Tailwind CSS, it leverages Machine Translation, ASR (Automatic Speech Recognition), and TTS (Text-to-Speech) to enable real-time multilingual communication — starting with English ↔ Giriama.

 ![Lingo_Connect Banner](banner-image-url) <!-- Optional image or illustration -->